Create ortho mapping products using the custom wizard

 Interpolation Method

-The method used to interpolate the output raster dataset from the point cloud.
+Specifies the method that will be used to interpolate the output raster dataset from the point cloud.

-• TIN Linear Interpolation—Also known as triangulated irregular network (TIN) linear interpolation designed for irregularly distributed sparse points, such as solution points from block adjustment computation.
+• TIN Linear Interpolation—Also known as a triangulated irregular network (TIN), linear interpolation is designed for irregularly distributed sparse points, such as solution points from block adjustment computation.
 This is the default.

 • TIN Natural Neighbor Interpolation—This is similar to triangulation but generates a smoother surface and is more computationally intensive.